Yamhill Valley Campus Student Services

 The cafe is currently closed until further notice.

-We have fresh food items in our vending machine, microwave available for students and the seating area is open.
+We have fresh food items in our vending machine and microwave available for students, and the seating area is open.

 Yamhill Valley Student Clubs & Organizations